zhullyb/monyhar/monyhar/docs/toolchain_support.md

-For configurations that have a bot on the [monyhar.clang waterfall]( https://ci.monyhar.org/p/monyhar/g/monyhar.clang/console) (which is where all the bots are that test Chromium with trunk clang/llvm) and that are either part of the default CQ or that have an opt-in bot that's [used on clang rolls](https://cs.monyhar.org/monyhar/src/tools/clang/scripts/upload_revision.py?q=upload_revi&sq=package:monyhar&g=0&l=33), we guarantee that we won't land a toolchain update that breaks that
+For configurations that have a bot on the [monyhar.clang waterfall]( https://ci.monyhar.org/p/monyhar/g/monyhar.clang/console) (which is where all the bots are that test Monyhar with trunk clang/llvm) and that are either part of the default CQ or that have an opt-in bot that's [used on clang rolls](https://cs.monyhar.org/monyhar/src/tools/clang/scripts/upload_revision.py?q=upload_revi&sq=package:monyhar&g=0&l=33), we guarantee that we won't land a toolchain update that breaks that